 is equivalent to the above Minkowski equations of transformation!

 However, this is only exact at one radius angle of transmission.
 Observing

-the characteristics of the radiation wave angle, theta, we see that it is
+the characteristics of the radiation angle, theta, we see that it is not

-not space-time that is curved.
-It is the electromagnetic radiating wave
+space-time that is curved, but it is the electromagnetic radiating wave

-research has been continued in the following years, resulting in two more
+research was continued in the following years, resulting in two more of

-of the most basic scientific problems of physics having now been solved.
+the most basic scientific problems of physics having been solved.
+A new

-A new electromagnetic model of the atom that is based on these principles
+electromagnetic model of the atom that is based on these principles is described

 Birth of an Atom published in 2010.

-book illustrates how a proton and an electron unite to create an atom.
-You
+book illustrates how a proton and an electron unite to form an atom in the